Foundation Governance

 Chief Steward (Mission Guardian)

 Guards mission, protects institutional integrity, chairs the board.
 The immune system—detects bad culture or architecture before it metastasizes.
-Modeled after Mervin Kelly at Bell Labs: the steward who protected the culture while geniuses like Claude Shannon did the research.
+Protects institutional culture while researchers focus on technical work.

 Executive Director (Operational Leadership)